DKiyanov/ydk_alv_fcat/README.md

 # YDK_ALV_FCAT
-Quite often concern ABAP programmer - is the building ALV field catalog.
+Quite often concern ABAP programmer - is the building of ALV field catalog.
 SAP recommends that you create a table for ALV in the data dictionary, and then no problem getting the catalog.
 However, I regularly see SAP code and various third-party where a field catalog filled as you like (append-s, all sorts of macros, loop with setting ...), and I often did so too.
 I'm sick and I decided to solve this problem.